Evolution of posts-from rigid to flexible

 The access cavity preparation is one of the main steps toward the preservation and to determine the time spam it will last after the endodontic procedure has been done, as it results in loss of structural integrity.
 It leads to increased cuspal deflection during function, which leads to a higher occurrence of fractures.
 Manipulation of the pulp chamber leads to the greatest weakness of tooth structure.
 The roof of the pulp chamber has the configuration of an arch, which is a shape that is resistant to pressure and stress.
 Preservation of root structure is the guiding principle in the decision to use a post, selection of post, and preparation of post space.
 Not every root treated needs a post space.
 Predominantly, when the roof of the pulp chamber is removed, it weakens the tooth.
 Thus, resulting in the need for strong interior and exterior support like a post system.
 It is critical that the implications (remaining tooth structure, number of teeth, periodontal support, active caries, good oral hygiene as well as tooth biomechanics) largely influence the restorative approach.
 Several alterations of the natural shape of the canal become necessary to accommodate a circular post inside the root.
 Non-rigid post systems such as glass, quartz, and silicon fiber posts have become hugely popular since their introduction in the 1990s.
 Requirements include an optimal combination of resilience, stiffness, flexibility, and strength.
 These posts have modulus similar to dentin and provide a more uniform distribution of stress on the remaining tooth structure.
 Sometimes, an anatomic post becomes necessary where fiber posts are contraindicated.
 Here, it requires more than one visit.
 Thus, we need to have a thorough knowledge of what type of post to be used.

-Attempts to restore pulpless teeth using posts and crowns have been restored for more than 200 years.
-The teeth were often intentionally made into the non-vital tooth so that the dentist could make through the use of the retention provided by the dowel placed into the root canal procedures.
-As early as in 1747, Pierre Fauchard, he proposed a technique of placing posts fabricated in gold and silver and held in place with a help of heat softened adhesive called as “mastic.”
+Attempts to restore pulpless teeth using posts and crowns have been made for more than 200 years.
+The teeth were often intentionally made nonvital so that the dentist could use retention provided by the dowel placed during the root canal procedures.
+As early as in 1747, Pierre Fauchard, proposed a technique of placing posts fabricated in gold and silver and held in place with a help of heat softened adhesive called as “mastic.”
 It was noted that the life of the crowns restored by this technique was increased quite a bit.
-Teeth and artificial dentures, placed with posts and gold wire, stick on and have a better life, compared to other techniques which were present at that time.
+Teeth and artificial dentures, placed with posts and gold wire, stick on and have a better life compared to other techniques which were present at that time.
 There have been cases that have been recorded in the literature where the tooth with the post has lasted for more than 15–20 years without displacement.
 Common thread and silk, used ordinarily to attach all kinds of teeth or artificial pieces, do not last long.

 During the next 100 years following Fauchard, hippopotamus, sea horse, and ox teeth were used in place of the missing tooth structure.
-Gradually, the use of such naturally acquired substitutes was reduced, which were slowly been replaced by porcelain substrate.
-In the year 1839, Chaplin Harris came up with the suggestion that, by providing an artificial crowns to natural roots, which were a much better method of inserting artificial teeth.
+Gradually, the use of such naturally acquired substitutes was reduced, and slowly replaced by porcelain substrate.
+In the year 1839, Chaplin Harris came up with the suggestion that by providing artificial crowns to natural roots were a much better method of inserting artificial teeth.

 Later, fine gold and platinum were used.
 There was decreased corrosion with these posts, compared with brass, copper, silver, and even inferior gold.